November 15, 202515 minLion Fans

 • Uploads 5 videos per week

-• Driving sales to Pinkoi: NT$80,000–100,000/month
+• Driving sales of her own handmade products to Pinkoi

 Creator's insight:

 "TikTok is basically free advertising for me.
 I film videos showing my work, then guide followers to Pinkoi to purchase.
 The brand deals are extra income — my main revenue is product sales."
+(Actual revenue varies by product, traffic, and conversion, with no public statistics.)

 What These Cases Have in Common